JLugagne/go-surgeon/README.md

 ### 1. It replaces generic file tools for Go — everywhere

-The MCP server ships with instructions telling the agent: **for any `.go` file, use these tools instead of Edit/Write/Read/Grep/Glob/Bash**.
+The MCP server ships with instructions telling the agent: **for any `.go` file, use these tools instead of Edit / Write / Read / Grep / Glob / Bash**.
 No more `sed` on Go source.
 No more `grep -r` that misses method receivers.
 No more `Edit` that forgets imports.

-### 2. Edits are atomic
+### 2. Edits are atomic, not conversational

-Every tool is a structured operation: `create`, `update`, `delete`, `insert_call`.
+Every tool is a structured operation.
 Either it succeeds or you get a clear error like `ERROR (update func): node 'Book.Validate' not found in ...`.
 No silent half-edits.
 No "it kind of worked".

 ### 3. Your agent never manages imports or formatting

-Content is raw Go source — no package declaration, no imports. `goimports` runs on every mutation.
+Content is raw Go source — no package declaration, no imports, no indentation. `goimports` runs on every mutation.
 An entire category of agent mistakes, permanently eliminated.

 ### 4. Interfaces and mocks stay in sync

-`add_interface` / `update_interface` regenerate a function-field mock atomically.
-The compile-time assertion (`var _ Repo = (*MockRepo)(nil)`) blocks drift. `extract_interface` pulls an interface out of an existing struct in one command — with optional mock generation.
+`add_interface` and `update_interface` regenerate a function-field mock atomically.
+The compile-time assertion (`var _ Repo = (*MockRepo)(nil)`) blocks drift. `extract_interface` pulls an interface out of an existing struct in one command.

-### 5. Explore third-party code without `find` in `$GOMODCACHE`

-`graph` and `symbol` take a `module` parameter: point them at `github.com/spf13/cobra`, they'll return its package tree or the body of any symbol — resolved via `go/packages`.
-Your agent reads dependency source the same way it reads yours.

-### 6. Batch 15 edits in one atomic plan

-`execute_plan` takes a YAML of up to 15 actions and runs them as one operation.
-Ideal for multi-step refactors: add a struct, update three methods, create a mock, insert a call — one tool invocation, one success/failure boundary.

 ---